webeet-io/_onboarding/src/content/docs/onboarding/swe/day-by-day/day-one.md

   </details>

-  _(Note: You only need to add the "scripts" object, not replace the whole file!)_
+  _(Note: You only need to replace the "scripts" object, not the whole file!)_

 - [ ] **Run the server!**
       Use the `dev` script with `npm` to start the development server.